Silver Bulletin #5

 #INFLATION

 All this money has to flow somewhere.
 And yet, as of Dec 2020, the US consumer price index is only up 0.4%.
-My guess is that once the vaccine is rolled out, and people are allowed to consume as freely as before, consumer inflation will finally hit main street.
+My guess is that once the vaccine is rolled out and people are allowed to consume as freely as before, consumer inflation will finally hit Main Street.

 For now, we’re already seeing signs of large money inflows into the stock market.
-Earnings ratios are at highs not seen since the 2000 dot com bubble.
+Earnings ratios are at highs not seen since the 2000 dot-com bubble.
 I’m starting to get nervous.

-Make no mistake, inflation will hit main street.
+Make no mistake, inflation will hit Main Street.
 And when that happens, equities will take a major hit.

 This bull market has to eventually end.
 Those of us still heavily invested in the market today, myself included, are playing with fire by trying to call the top.